Colgate-Palmolive Company [CL] – What next after Recent Momentum?

 Colgate-Palmolive Company [NYSE:CL]: Analyst Rating and Earnings

-Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
-As it relates to Colgate-Palmolive Company [CL], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
+Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
+For Colgate-Palmolive Company [CL], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
 On average, stock market experts give CL an Overweight rating.
-The average 12-month price forecast for this stock is $70.50, with the high estimate being $91.00, the low estimate being $52.00 and the median estimate amounting to $77.00.
-This is compared to its latest closing price of $67.62.
+The average 12-month price forecast for this stock is $69.91, with the high estimate being $91.00, the low estimate being $52.00 and the median estimate amounting to $77.00.
+This is compared to its latest closing price of $70.22.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Colgate-Palmolive Company [CL] is sitting at 3.71.
 This is compared to 1 month ago, when its average rating was 3.33.